51

 Department: Social Work, Education and Community Wellbeing

 I am an experienced chartered psychologist and applied health and social care researcher, specialising in public health.
-I am committed to translational research and work closely with policy and practice partners in the NHS, local and regional government and other public and voluntary organisations to facilitate evidence-informed practice and policy.
-My research on alcohol screening and brief intervention is nationally and internationally recognised and I have significant methodological expertise in the development (through systematic reviews) and evaluation of complex interventions, using natural experiments, feasibility studies, pilot and full trials.
-I am also a member of , the centre for translational research in public health, the , the , and the Making Every Contact Count Research Group
+I am committed to translational research and work closely with policy and practice partners in the NHS, local and regional government, and other public and voluntary organisations to facilitate evidence-informed practice and policy.
+My research on alcohol screening and brief intervention is nationally and internationally recognised and I have significant methodological expertise in the development through evidence synthesis and evaluation of complex interventions, using natural experiments, feasibility studies, pilot and full trials.
+I am also a member of: , the centre for translational research in public health; the ; the ; the Making Every Contact Count Research Group; the and I am the evidence synthesis methodology group lead for , the interdisciplinary evaluation of complex innovations in health and social care NIHR National Evaluation Team.
+I have published over 90 papers in peer-reviewed journals and secured over £11 million in grant income.
+I am also experienced in teaching and supervision at undergraduate, postgraduate and doctoral levels.

 Katie Haighton